Rustam-Z/senior-python-engineer/design_patterns/README.md

 # Design Patterns with Python
+Design patterns are the best formalized practices a programmer can use to solve common problems when designing an application or system.

 ### Types of design patterns
 - Creational - designed for object creation to increase flexibility and reuse of existing code.
 Polymorphism is used.